 So, I've been wanting my own asparagus patch, and the in-laws dug up some of their unruly one and sent it home in a box with my husband.
 I should have gone to The Google and found out how to re-plant it, because I'm pretty sure I screwed it up and didn't bury it deep enough.
 So I'll have to wait until I can get another section, and do it right next time.
+(Update - it survived!
+2021 will be year three and I should get a decent crop!)

 Why do I want asparagus in my backyard so bad (besides the fact that I love eating it raw)?